4 Tips to Be an Effective Complainer

 If you want action, don’t underestimate the willingness to complain, to niggle, to wear people down until they would rather change than listen to the sound of us complaining for another minute—until it is less painful to just make the process better.

 Yet those willing to defy this, to complain, can actually change things that aren’t working—or, at the very least, draw attention to issues we otherwise might not have noticed.
-The loudest squeak gets the go-ahead, the OK.
-The silent soldier just carries onward, hoping someone will notice the same things they do and do something about it.
+The loudest squeak gets the go-ahead; the silent soldier just carries onward, hoping someone will notice the same things they do and do something about it.
 Leaders and organizations willing to speak out about what’s wrong can inspire people to follow them as they seek out a better way.

 So how do you become a squeaky wheel and harness the power of complaining?
 Here are four suggestions: